ihi108/cobra-todo-cli/README.md

 # Task-Tracker aka Todo-cli
 A project used to track and manage tasks.
-A simple command line interface (CLI) program built with Go and Cobra
+A simple command line interface (CLI) program built with Go and Cobra.
+Project Inspiration: [Task-Tracker](https://roadmap.sh/projects/task-tracker)

 ## Requirements
 The application should run from the command line, accept user actions and inputs as arguments and store the tasks in a JSON file.
 The user should be able to :